Alternative Choices for You

 More troubling still was this: I tried running speed tests on all five available servers (US, NL, LX, SA, RU) only to find out the VPN exit node was always found in Texas, so the only working VPN server is in the US.
 This means that anyone thinking they are connected anywhere else might be in for a rude surprise.
 I'd hope to see this serious matter addressed as soon as possible.

 That being said, there were luckily no DNS leaks detected - which is good.
 Nevertheless, in light of the above, it's always good practice to run periodic tests and make sure everything is in working order as it should be.
 You may use ipleak.net to check DNS leaks and the WebRTC Bug, while test-ipv6.com looks for IPv6 leaks.
-There's also doileak.net, combining bits and pieces of the other two tests for added peace of mind.
+We also ran tests with our own leak testing tool, combining bits and pieces of the other two tests for added peace of mind.

 Price and Plans